mikependon/RepoDB/README.md

 ### Working with System.Data.SqlClient

-If you continue to work with this package, you have to call the code mentioned below for bootstraping (atleast once).
+If you wish to continue working with this package, you have to bootstrap the `SqlConnection` object with the code below (in the Startup).

 ```csharp
 var dbSetting = new SqlServerDbSetting();